Abd el-Krim: Early life

+Upbringing and education

 Muhammad ibn Abd al-Karim was born in 1882 in the settlement of Ajdir, Morocco.
 He was the son of Abd al-Karim al-Khattabi, a qadi (Islamic judge and chief local leader) of the Ait Youssef ou Ali clan (or Aith Yusif w-'Ari) of the Riffian Ait Ouriaghel tribe.
 The Ait Youssef ou Ali is part of the two fifths that belong to the Ait Khattab hence the nisba al-Khattabi.
 He was named qadi in the 1880s by Hassan I.

-In Abd el-Krim's memoirs authored by Jacques Roger-Mathieu, Abd el-Krim traces his ancestry to a certain patriarch named Zar'a who originated in Yanbu in the Hejaz, belonging to an Arab tribe known as Ouled Si Mohammed ben Abd el-Krim, from which Abd el-Krim derived his name.
-Zar'a is believed to have immigrated to the Rif and settled among the Beni Ouriaghel in the 10th century.

-The majority of Moroccan and Arab authors consider Abd el-Krim's family to be Arab.
-Despite this, European authors such as historian Germain Ayache and anthropologist Robert Montagne assert that Abd el-Krim's family is entirely of Berber origin.
-Abd el-Krim's ancestry is unclear, as Riffian families did not hold proper documentation regarding their genealogy.

-In some instances, Abd el-Krim was attributed ancestry to Umar ibn al-Khattab and Idris II, founder of the city of Fez.
-Despite this, French colonial authorities claimed that Abd el-Krim "forged an Idrissid ascendance" to gain legitimity due to Moroccan religious tradition.
-According to Mohammed Azarqan, the foreign minister of the Republic of the Rif, his surname comes from the Aït Khattab clan of the Ait Ouriaghel and has no relation with Umar ibn al-Khattab.
-Historian María Rosa de Madariaga also denies Abd el-Krim's alleged sharifian lineage.

-In a later interview in 1952 with the weekly Akher Saa, Abd el-Krim defined himself as an ethnic Berber and explained that his ancestors were Berbers; he also highlighted the Berber people as "advanced people, who have inherited many civilizations" and that "we speak Arabic, the language of the Quran, and we understand ourselves in Berber, the language of our ancestors".

 Abd el-Krim received a customary formative education at a local school in Ajdir and subsequently attended an institute at Tetouan.
 At the age of 20, he studied for two years in Fez at the Al Attarine and Saffarin madrasas and subsequently enrolled as a student at the University of al-Qarawiyyin, the world's oldest institution of higher education.
 Both Muhammad and his brother M'Hammad received a Spanish education, the latter studying mine engineering in Málaga and Madrid.
 Both spoke fluent Spanish and Riffian.

+Ancestry and identity

+In a 1952 interview with the weekly Akher Saa, Abd el-Krim defined himself as an ethnic Berber.
+He explained that his ancestors were Berbers and described the Berber people as "advanced people, who have inherited many civilizations", adding: "We speak Arabic, the language of the Quran, and we understand ourselves in Berber, the language of our ancestors".

+Other accounts have offered different perspectives on his background.
+Riffian families did not keep formal genealogical records, making Abd el-Krim's ancestry difficult to trace.
+In his memoirs authored by Jacques Roger-Mathieu, Abd el-Krim traced his lineage to a patriarch named Zar'a from Yanbu in the Hejaz, belonging to an Arab tribe known as Ouled Si Mohammed ben Abd el-Krim, from which he derived his name.
+Zar'a is believed to have immigrated to the Rif and settled among the Beni Ouriaghel in the 10th century.

+The researcher Mohamed Tahtah notes that most Moroccan and Arab authors consider Abd el-Krim's family to be Arab.
+Among these, some trace his surname al-Khattabi back to the second caliph Umar ibn al-Khattab, while others assert a Sharifian ancestry.
+Abd el-Krim's father traced their family's lineage to a noble Arab family from Tlemcen or from the Draa in the Sous.

+By contrast, Mohammed Azarqan, the foreign minister of the Republic of the Rif, maintained that his surname comes from the Aït Khattab clan of the Ait Ouriaghel and has no relation with Umar ibn al-Khattab.
+Orientalist Pessah Shinar argues that such claims of Arab ancestry "merely accord[s] with the universal practice among Berber leaders attaining prominence and need not to be taken seriously".

+European authors such as historian Germain Ayache and anthropologist Robert Montagne assert that his family is entirely of Berber origin.
+Historian María Rosa de Madariaga also denies Abd el-Krim's alleged sharifian lineage.